Flight-Free-UK/flight_free_uk_website/source/posts/souvenir-of-switzerland.html.markdown

 #### My second visit to Switzerland would be longer, and considerably more comfortable.
 But would it be as memorable?

-We took the train to London, then the Eurostar to Paris, a sneaky night in Paris (you don’t get that when you fly on holiday) and then an afternoon whizzing through French countryside on the TGV to Lausanne.
+We took the train to London, then the Eurostar to Paris, had a sneaky night in Paris (you don’t get that when you fly on holiday) and then an afternoon whizzing through the French countryside on the TGV to Lausanne.

-We arrived in Switzerland in late afternoon, and easily found the last train to complete our journey.
+We arrived in Switzerland late afternoon and easily found the last train to complete our journey.
 It was a double-decker commuter train, which whirred along the softly glamorous north shore of Lake Geneva to Vevey, the town where milk chocolate was invented.
-We spent a few days here, staying in an Air BnB at the top of a very old house near the lakeshore.
+We spent a few days there, staying in an Air BnB at the top of a very old house near the lakeshore.

 ![Green field and winding stone path next to Lake Geneva with mountains in the background](/images/uploads/lakegeneva.jpg "Lake Geneva")